Donkey Kong Country: Music

 David Wise composed most of the soundtrack.
 Wise initially worked as a freelancer and assumed his music would be replaced by Koji Kondo because of the importance of Donkey Kong to Nintendo.
 Rare asked Wise to record three jungle demo tunes that were merged to become the "DK Island Swing", the first level's track.
 Miyamoto was impressed, and Wise was enlisted to produce the final score.
-Before composing, Wise was shown the graphics and given an opportunity to play the level they would appear in, which gave him a sense of the music he would compose.
+Before composing, Wise was shown the graphics and given an opportunity to play the level they would appear in.
 He chose samples and optimised the music to work on the SNES's SPC700 sound chip.
 Wise worked separately from the team in a former cattle shed, visited occasionally by Tim Stamper.

 Donkey Kong Country features atmospheric music that mixes natural environmental sounds with prominent melodic and percussive accompaniments.
 Its soundtrack attempts to evoke the environments and includes music from levels set in Africa-inspired jungles, caverns, oceanic reefs, frozen landscapes, and industrial factories.
 Wise cited Kondo's music for the Super Mario and Legend of Zelda games, Tim and Geoff Follin's music for Plok!
 (1993), and 1980s synthesiser film soundtracks, rock, and dance music as influences, and wanted to imitate the sound of the Korg Wavestation synthesiser.
 He wrote lyrics for each melody, though The New York Times noted "no one is really meant to hear them".

 Since Donkey Kong Country featured advanced pre-rendered graphics, Wise wanted to push the limits to create "equally impressive" music and make the most of the limited memory he was working with.
-Wise found Donkey Kong "a little more brutal" than Mario, so departed from Super Marios Latin and calypso-inspired sound.
+Wise found Donkey Kong "a little more brutal" than Mario, so he departed from Super Marios Latin and calypso-inspired sound.
 He wanted to compose in the style of 1940s jazz, seeking to imitate the Glenn Miller Orchestra in the "DK Island Swing", but was restricted by the SPC700's limitations; he "used a lot of small samples and made [the soundtrack] very synthesised" to work around them.
 His colleague Grant Kirkhope said that Wise's familiarity with the SNES hardware meant he could "make it do things that people hadn't heard before".